 Every distribution available is free and can be loaded into a USB or burned into a disk and installed.

-Below is a list of most popular Linux distributions:
+Below is a list of the most popular Linux distributions:

-For servers, below are few of the distributions (distros) available:
+For servers, below are a few of the distributions (distros) available:

 Two of the above server distros are paid ones (Red Hat Enterprise Linux and SUSE Enterprise Linux), while the other two are free of cost.

 The Linux Architecture explains what makes up the Linux system as a whole.
 The components of Linux are explained below.

 1. Hardware: This speaks about the physical devices connected to the system, like modem, keyboard, mouse, speakers, etc.

 2. Kernel: Kernel is the core portion of Linux OS.
 It is responsible for the basic configuration and communication between the computer and external devices.
-It also manages memory allocated to various applications running on the computer.
+It also manages the memory allocated to various applications running on the computer.

 3. Shell: This is the mediator that performs information exchange between the user and the kernel.
 It takes input from the user and delegates the kernel to execute some function, and in turn informs the user regarding the action status and details.

 Linux is an open-source OS that is loved by many because of its very unique, hassle-free environment.
 Various distributions of Linux are developed and are available on the internet for anybody to download and install.

-To install any version of the Linux, which is available as open-source, perform the following steps.
+To install any version of Linux, which is available as open-source, perform the following steps.
 It can be installed on Windows as well as on Mac OS.

-If you are a beginner, consider installing the lightweight and simpler distributions such as Ubuntu or Linux Mint.
+If you are a beginner, consider installing lightweight and simpler distributions such as Ubuntu or Linux Mint.

 Each distro is available in ISO format.
 You can find the ISO of your choice on the distribution's website.
 In order to use the particular ISO, burn it onto a CD or USB Stick.
 This creates a live CD or live USB.

 A live CD or USB contains a preview version of your OS, which can be directly run into the system.
 It is basically a device that you can boot into for installing the OS.